phac-nml/biohansel/docs/source/user-docs/output.rst

 |
 *Error Type 1: Missing Tiles*
 """""""""""""""""""""""""""""
-\*** The "Maximum amount of missing tiles to be allowed before being considered an error" can be edited based on preference and scheme
+\*** The Maximum amount of missing tiles, either positive or negative, to be allowed before being considered an error/fail.
+This amount can be edited based on preference and scheme.

-Two possible causes:
+Three possible causes:

-1.)
-Bacterial scheme does not match target
+1. Bacterial scheme does not match target

-2.)
-Low genome coverage or low quality data
+2. Low genome coverage or low quality data

-3.)
-Range of target coverage extends outside of QC limits (k-mer frequency thresholds default = min:8, max:500)
+3. Range of target coverage extends outside of QC limits (k-mer frequency thresholds default = min:8, max:500)

 ** To determine which cause, the average coverage depth is returned to the user.
 The value is calculated based on the coverage for all tiles that were above the minumum coverage threshold (indicated by the QC parameters: default value = 8)